THE 2015 - 2016 SEASON

 A living ghost visits the wife of her ex-lover.
 The "Fatal Attraction" of Japanese Theatre

-With a follow-up to director Jerry Mouawad's United States premiere of "The Black Lizard" (2012) comes one of Yukio Mishima's acclaimed adaptations of Japanese classic drama.
-Lady Aoi lies in a hospital bed in what the Nurse calls a treatment for her "sexual complexes."
-Her husband returns from a business trip to find his wife in a semi-coma when he encounters a strange visitor that visits his wife in the middle of every night.
-What ensues is both startling, surreal and a poetic thriller.
-Part of Third Rail's Wild Card Series.
+With a follow-up to director Jerry Mouawad's “The Black Lizard” comes one of Yukio Mishima's acclaimed adaptations of Japanese classic drama.
+Lady Aoi lies in a hospital bed in what the Nurse calls a treatment for her “sexual complexes.”
+Mouawad promises a highly-stylized work that combines influences from Japan with riffs from the works of experimental icon Richard Foreman and the acclaimed Belgian director Ivo Van Hove.

 May 19 to June 19 Fri & Sat at 7:30, Sun at 2:00